2017–18 VTB United League: Final Four

 The four winners of the quarterfinals qualified for the inaugural Final Four.
 The Final Four will be held from 8 until 10 June.
 In April 2018, it was announced that the VTB Ice Palace in Moscow, Russia will host the tournament.

+The four winners of the play-offs during the 2017–18 season qualified for the Final Four.
+The tournament will be hosted between 8 June and 10 June 2018.

+The last final four was held in 2012, as the league was decided through playoff series in the previous years.
+Khimki, the runners-up of the Final Four, qualified for the 2018–19 EuroLeague (as CSKA Moscow was already qualified).